Incendiary Blonde

-Incendiary Blonde is a 1945 American musical drama film biography of 1920s nightclub star Texas Guinan.
-Filmed in Technicolor by director George Marshall and loosely based on a true story, the picture stars actress Betty Hutton as Guinan.
+Incendiary Blonde is a 1945 American Technicolor biographical musical drama film.
+Directed by George Marshall, it is loosely based on the life of prohibition era nightclub star Texas Guinan.
+Produced and released by Paramount Pictures, it stars Betty Hutton as Guinan and Arturo de Córdova as Guinan's fictional lover, with Charles Ruggles, Barry Fitzgerald and Albert Dekker.
 The film's title is a play on incendiary bombs being used in World War II.

 The score was written by Robert Emmett Dolan, and was nominated for an Academy Award for "Best Music, Scoring of a Musical Picture."

 Plot

 A tomboy named Mary Louise "Texas" Guinan lands a job with a Wild West show after proving she can ride a bucking bronco.
 The rodeo's new owner is Romero "Bill" Kilgannon, who doubles Texas's pay after the attention she gets from saving a toddler's life from a runaway wagon at a show.

 Tim Callahan comes along, looking for a job as the show's press agent by promising not to tell what he has found out, that Texas's "heroism" was a staged act, with a midget pretending to be the endangered child.

 Texas sends money home to her impoverished family.
 Tim falls in love with her, but she prefers Bill, unaware that he is legally bound to an institutionalized wife.
 Tim ends up marrying Texas and promoting her new career on stage in New York.

 Bill tries making movies in Hollywood, but things go badly.
 A gangster acquaintance, Joe Cadden, takes control of Nick the Greek's nightclub in New York and ends up making Texas his headliner there.
 Her fame grows, but a feud develops between Cadden and two other racketeers, the Vettori brothers, that leads to bloodshed and threats against Texas and Tim.

 Bill saves her life, but is arrested and sentenced to jail.
 His own wife passes away, making him free to marry again, but Texas has discovered that she has an inoperable condition, and that she will die before Bill can get out of prison.